mardem1/mardem-refactoring-perlcritic-policies/README.md

 ## INSTALLATION

-To install this module via CAPN
-(see [Perl::Critic::Mardem](https://metacpan.org/pod/Perl::Critic::Mardem) on MetaCPAN), run the following commands:
+To install this module via CAPN, run the following commands:

 ```
   cpanm Perl::Critic::Mardem